 On the Monday I sent him a text to see if he wanted to see a movie on the Friday.
 Naturally, I didn’t expect a reply.
 I was shocked when I had a response, plus a yes, within about seven minuets.
 By the end of the conversation, he’d picked the movie and bought the tickets.

 We met for dinner and saw the movie.
 We walked back to the car and he kissed me, and I’m not talking just a peck on the cheek!
 I was so confused.
-I said to him, you didn’t want me, you bailed.
+I said to him, “you didn’t want me, you bailed.”
 He just looked at me.
+“Do you want to see me again?”
+I asked.
+“Yes,” he said.
+Fair to say, he never bailed again.